Return to the essay table of contents

 Sat in a puddle and rose disgusted that the back of his pants was wet.

 He started to walk and hit a tree.
-In his tiredness and fear he half hoped some spirit of the woods,
+In his tiredness and fear he half hoped some

 Or some being who lived only here, would find him and care for him,